-The management options considered for Unit A broadly form two distinct groups:
+The management options consider for Unit A can broadly be grouped into two distinct groups:

 - No Active Intervention: where the cliff is allowed to continue to erode and no capital works are undertaken. - New Defences: where capital works are undertaken to the existing frontage to reduce or remove its vulnerability to erosion caused by wave action.